roma-p/tls/README.md

 ---

+## Overview

-`tls` is a replacement for `ls -l` aimed at directories full of numbered file
+`tls` is a replacement for `ls -l`.

+It is aimed at technical directors, pipeline developers and technical people from the industry, who have to deal with directories full of sequences of render frames, image caches, versioned scene files.
+Plain `ls` buries you in those files.

-sequences: render frames, image caches, versioned scene files.
-Instead of printing 2,000 near-identical lines, it detects the sequence and collapses it into one line with a compact frame range.
+Instead of printing 2,000 near-identical lines, `tls` detects the sequence and collapses it into one line with a compact frame range.

 ## Sequence notation